-Today I’m hosting a beautiful photograph from Palawan taken by Jyotsna Ramani from Wander With Jo Blog.
+Today I’m hosting a beautiful photograph from El Nido in Palawan taken by Jyotsna Ramani from Wander With Jo Blog.

-Photo Story: Palawan, El Nido and the coral reefs
+Photo Story: El Nido, Palawan and the coral reefs

 I could do an island hopping day every day on the stunning islands of Palawan.
 Sadly you usually get up to 4 different options.